SHARE

 Rodriguez also has said she’s been arrested while cop watching before, but unless she violently touched the Fort Worth officer (she did not) or verbally abused him (also no), it’s obvious that such force was not needed.
 Legacy media could help hold rogue cops accountable by simply reporting their misdeeds or mistakes clearly instead of spinning them to preserve all-important access to law enforcement for future stories.

-Only one Fort Worth City Councilmember, Chris Nettles, has publicly denounced the arrest, but City Council will discuss the issue during an executive session today/Friday.
+Only one Fort Worth City Councilmember, Chris Nettles, publicly denounced the arrest, and City Council discussed the issue during an executive session (closed door) Friday.
+No steps have been taken to remedy the situation.

 This column reflects the opinions of the editorial board and not the Fort Worth Weekly.
 To submit a column, please email Editor Anthony Mariani at Anthony@FWWeekly.com.
 He will gently edit it for clarity and concision.